“The Sound of Music tour! You have to take it if you’re going to Salzburg,” insisted my daughter.

 Wheeeee!

-(True confession: I thought it would be fun to jump from bench to bench, too).
+(True confession: I thought jumping from bench to bench would be fun, too).

 Too many tourists.
 The gazebo is now on the lovely grounds of Hellbrun Palace.

-We wandered around, admired it and then climbed back in the bus.
+We wandered around, admired it, and climbed back into the bus.
 Our guide took a headcount.
 “Good, we’re missing two.”

 Turns out a young man was proposing at the gazebo.

 “We’ll watch when they come back,” the guide said.
-“If they look happy we’ll applaud.
-If they’re upset, everyone ignore them and look out the windows.”
+“If they look happy, we’ll applaud.
+If they’re upset, everyone ignores them and looks out the windows.”

-They were full of smiles and she was waving her hand to show a beautiful ring.
+They were full of smiles, and she waved her hand to show off a beautiful ring.

 We applauded.